hassenmorad/Democratic-Primaries/Campaign Contributions/ReadMe.md

 A common way to measure a candidate's support among different demographics is to look at breakdowns in poll results.
 Perhaps a more concrete indication of support can be found in its financial contributions.
-I decided to explore this question by recreating this [map published by the New York Times](https://blog.mapbox.com/how-the-nyt-mapped-every-dollar-24ae4873ec78) with more recent donation data.
+I decided to explore this question by recreating a [map published by the New York Times](https://blog.mapbox.com/how-the-nyt-mapped-every-dollar-24ae4873ec78) with more recent donation data.
 Along with examining regional support, I added the layer of racial demographics to see if any interesting patterns emerged.

-Methodology for Measuring Support:
+Initial Methodology for Measuring Support:
 - Areas w/ over 40% of people from a certain race- total number of donations to candidate and/or total donation amount
 - Zip codes are probably too granular- need to determine county